lpender/meteor-assets/README.md

 some cases.
 See [this issue](https://github.com/lpender/meteor-assets/issues/6) for more details.

-1. Generate icons at 1024x1024 and place them in `resources/icon-ios.png` and `resources/icon-android.png`.

-2. Generate splash screens at 2208x2208 and place them in `resources/splash-ios.png` and `resources/splash-android.png`.

-3. Run `node meteor-assets`.

-4. Copy the `resources` directory to your app: `cp -R resources /path/to/my/app`.
+1. Run `meteor-assets gen` and inform source files and target directory.

+2. Use the `-f` flag to use the same source file for all images.

-5. Add this to your `mobile-config.js`
+5. Add this to your `mobile-config.js` (replace "/resource/icons/" or "/resources/splash/" with your selected directory).

 ``` javascript
 App.icons({